pagkly/Zed/Investopedia3/Ratio Analysis.md

 ### 5\.
 Coverage Ratios

 **[Coverage ratios](https://www.investopedia.com/terms/c/coverageratio.asp)** measure a company's ability to make the interest payments and other obligations associated with its debts.
-Examples include the [times interest earned ratio](https://www.investopedia.com/terms/t/tie.asp) and the [debt-service coverage ratio](https://www.investopedia.com/terms/d/dscr.asp).
+Examples include the [[times interest earned ratio]](https://www.investopedia.com/terms/t/tie.asp) and the [[debt-service coverage ratio]](https://www.investopedia.com/terms/d/dscr.asp).

 ### 6\.
 Market Prospect Ratios

 These are the most commonly used ratios in fundamental analysis.
-They include [dividend yield](https://www.investopedia.com/terms/d/dividendyield.asp), [P/E ratio](https://www.investopedia.com/terms/p/price-earningsratio.asp), [earnings per share](https://www.investopedia.com/terms/e/eps.asp) (EPS), and [dividend payout ratio](https://www.investopedia.com/terms/d/dividendpayoutratio.asp).
+They include [[dividend yield]](https://www.investopedia.com/terms/d/dividendyield.asp), [[P/E ratio]](https://www.investopedia.com/terms/p/price-earningsratio.asp), [[earnings per share]](https://www.investopedia.com/terms/e/eps.asp) (EPS), and [[dividend payout ratio]](https://www.investopedia.com/terms/d/dividendpayoutratio.asp).
 Investors use these metrics to predict earnings and future performance.

 For example, if the average P/E ratio of all companies in the S&P 500 index is 20, and the majority of companies have P/Es between 15 and 25, a stock with a P/E ratio of seven would be considered undervalued.
 In contrast, one with a P/E ratio of 50 would be considered overvalued.
 The former may trend upwards in the future, while the latter may trend downwards until each aligns with its intrinsic value.